mattdennewitz/mattdennewitz.github.io/_posts/2013-12-16-projection-systems.md

    These peripherals are also what could be used in the case where a player does not have a database from any major source.

+#### Bonus request

+**Split player names into first and last names.**

+First and last names are always useful, especially when disambiguating without an ID.
+Please consider splitting names if possible.